usaa/vogel/README.md

 ## Install

-* Clone the Vogle repo
+* Clone the Vogel repo
 * In the Vogel repo, pip install
     * `pip install -e .`